-While it is clear, therefore, that the bats’ choice behaviour was not dictated by the reinforcement history at the two options, it is also evident that the swifter switch to the rewarding option ceases by the end of the first night.
-The bats’ choice behaviour was consistent with second-order learning, but though the optimum behaviour of one error per reversal is approached, it is never reached.
+While it is clear, therefore, that the bats’ choice behaviour was not dictated by the reinforcement history at the two options, it is also evident that the swifter switch to the rewarding option ceased by the end of the first night.
+The bats’ choice behaviour was consistent with second-order learning, but though the optimum behaviour of one error per reversal is approached (give observed estimate for the number of errors here), it is never reached.

 The performance on the serial reversal task of animals that share similarities with bats in their foraging ecology is illuminating.
 In an experiment similar to ours with a large trial number bumblebees showed a reduction in their perseverative errors and an increase in the errors made in the last trials, though there was an overall decrease in the errors (Strang and Sherry 2014).
 The authors of this paper interpreted these findings as indicative of proactive interference, which occurs when previously-learned information interferes with the learning or remembering new information (Tello-Ramos et al. 2019).
 Several animals that rely strongly on spatial memory have also been studied in reversal learning tasks, specifically birds that cache food at various locations that they must remember and return to.
 Birds that are known to have better or more long-lasting spatial memory such as black-capped chickadees (Hampton, Shettleworth, and Westwood 1998), Clark’s nutcrackers (Lewis and Kamil 2006) and high elevation mountain chickadees (Croston et al. 2017) were worse at adapting to the new contingency after a reversal than the initial learning (reviewed in Tello-Ramos et al. 2019).
 These data are consistent with the idea that there is a trade-off between acquiring new memories and retaining old ones, i.e., that proactive interference may be occurring in spatial reversal tasks, just like in bumblebees.
-It is known that Glossophagine bats have excellent spatial memory, potentially lasting up to several weeks (Rose et al. 2016), but there no evidence of proactive intereference in the bats’ performance on the serial reversal task.
-At best there is a little increased variation in the choice behaviour after many reversals have been experienced, for which there may be other explanations such as physical satiety.
+It is known that Glossophagine bats have excellent spatial memory, potentially lasting up to several weeks (Rose et al. 2016), but there was no evidence of proactive intereference in the bats’ performance on the serial reversal task.
+At best there was a small variance increase in the choice behaviour after many reversals had been experienced, for which there may be other explanations such as satiety.

-Our results are consistent with previous work of the same species of bat under natural conditions in the same environment (La Selva Biological Field Station, Costa Rica) (Thiele 2006).
+Our results are consistent with previous work of the same species of bat under natural conditions in the same environment (La Selva Biological Field Station, Costa Rica,Thiele 2006).
 This study, using the serial reversal task, evaluated the behavioural flexibility of nectar-feeding bats to fluctuations in food resource availability.
 Free-flying, ID-tagged wild bats interacted with 50 ID-sensor equipped artificial flowers placed over a 100 x 100 m area in the open forest that varied in their rate of nectar production.
 The allocation of flower types to spatial locations changed with the same pattern every night.
 During each night, bats adapted to the changes in resource availability.
 However, the bats needed four nights before they had adapted to the underlying recurring, predictable pattern of resource variability.

 In most cases under natural foraging conditions, flowers are emptied in a single visit.
 There are however certain plants such as species of Agave or Vriesea, that hold large amounts of nectar, which if undetected for a long time may require multiple hovering visits to deplete – “jackpot” rewards in other words (Ohashi and Thomson 2005).
-Thus the ability to swiftly inhibit visiting a flower that had been rewarding for multiple visits is likely part of the bats’ natural foraging ecology as nectar-feeding animals.
+Thus, the ability to swiftly inhibit visiting a flower that had been rewarding for multiple visits is likely part of the bats’ natural foraging ecology as nectar-feeding animals.